ferreum/distanceutils/README.rst

 Output can be modified by passing flags (comma-separated, or multiple options) to the ``-f`` option:

-* transform - Prints transform (position, rotation, scale) of level objects
+* transform - Print transform (position, rotation, scale) of level objects

-* offset - Prints hexadecimal offset of objects in the .bytes file
+* offset - Print hexadecimal offset of objects in the .bytes file

 * nosubobjects - Don't print subobjects